saysimple/saysimple-plugin-devkit/README.md

 ### Using translations inside component

-If you want to use your translation it is a bit less straight forward normally if you want to translate with i18n you do something like this:
+If you want to use your translation it is a bit less straight forward.
+Normally if you want to translate with i18n you do something like this:

 ```html